shakes76/PatternFlow/recognition/s4548700/README.md

 **resn**: n represents a number, res1, res2, …, res8, etc., indicating how many res_units are contained in this res_block.

 **concat**: tensor splicing.
 Join the upsampling of the darknet middle layer and a later layer.
 The splicing operation is different from the residual layer add operation.
 The splicing will expand the dimension of the tensor, while the direct addition of add will not cause the tensor dimension to change.

-YOLOv3 predicts an objectness score for each bounding box using logistic regression.
-This should be 1 if the bounding box prior overlaps a ground truth object by more than any other bounding box prior.
-If the bounding box prior is not the best but does overlap a ground truth object by more than some threshold we ignore the prediction, following [17].
-We use the threshold of .5.
-Unlike [17] our system only assigns one bounding box prior for each ground truth object.
-If a bounding box prior is not assigned to a ground truth object it incurs no loss for coordinate or class predictions, only objectness.

 ## Description of usage and comments throughout scripts
 1. python3.8